 Led by the Professor: Public Health, Professor Robyn McDermott and her team are interested in the epidemiology of chronic disease and health transition, and how primary health care can improve outcomes in resource-poor settings.
 More recently the focus has been on the effective translation of research evidence into clinical and public health practice, with attention to systems issues including funding models, policy environment, information systems, workforce development and primary health care quality improvement for Aboriginal and Torres Strait Islander peoples.

 Population Health and Nutrition

 Led by the Professor: Population Health and Nutrition, Professor Kerin O’Dea and her team are interested in the therapeutic potential of the hunter-gatherer lifestyle of Aboriginal and Torres Strait Islander peoples, and also of other traditional diets such as the Cretan Mediterranean.

 With multiple major funded projects underway, the researchers have high-level expertise across a range of areas including epidemiology, biostatistics, nutrition, clinical interventions, population health interventions, and large-scale data linkage.

 Centre for Population Health Research in the School of Health Sciences

-We work closely with and encourage collaboration between other research groups within the Sansom Institute for Health Research, including key projects in partnership with Spatial Epidemiology and Evaluation, Health Economics and Social Policy and Cancer Epidemiology.
+We work closely with and encourage collaboration between other research groups within the Sansom Institute for Health Research, including key projects in partnership with Health Economics and Social Policy and Cancer Epidemiology.